marcinkuzminski/rhodecode/README.rst

 Features
 --------

 - Has it's own middleware to handle mercurial_ protocol request.
 Each request can be logged and authenticated.
-Runs on threads unlikely to hgweb You can make multiple pulls/pushes simultaneous
+Runs on threads unlikely to hgweb You can make multiple pulls/pushes simultaneous.
+Supports http/https
 - Full permissions and authentication per project private/read/write/admin.
   One account for web interface and mercurial_ push/pull/clone.
 - Mako templates let's you customize look and feel of application.